UBISOFT-1/ShameOnYou/README.md

 ### Limitations of other Tools

 I saw many different tools, like ZoomBrute which have now become obsolete and are of no use anymore, so I decided to make something that works like a charm and has a lot of support hopefully.
-This is not only a Tool but a Python Module to Brute Force the Zoom Meeting ID, so it is easier to incooperate in other things, with litte work for others to do.
+This is not only a Tool but a Python Module to Brute Force the Zoom Meeting ID and the Password if there is one, so it is easier to incooperate in other things, with litte work for others to do.

 ## Usage